TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <br> <!--Insert a blank line after every heading-->
 ## Title <!--Required.
 Level 2 heading that describes the article contents.
 Capitalize only the first word and product names (i.e., use sentence capitalization).-->
 <br> <!--Insert a blank line after every heading-->
-Clearly state the problem and include any relevant details not included in the title.
+Clearly state the problem and include any relevant details not included in the title.<br>
-For example: "Resolve issues for <problem_type> with these solutions.
-After you review these solutions and documentation, if the issue persists, then file a support ticket."
+For example: "Resolve issues for <problem_type> with these solutions." <br>
-Alternatively, you can summarize the article and how it will help the customer.
+Alternatively, summarize the article and how it will help the customer.<br>
 For example: "Learn more about setting up a new domain by watching this video."-->

 ## Sample body
 <br> <!--Insert a blank line after every heading-->
-The body can contain one or more of the following components:
+The body contains the main content and contains the solution.
+It may include or more of the following components:
-* Diagnostics (and insights/results)
+- Diagnostics (including insights/results)
-* Metrics
+- Metrics
-* Troubleshooting guidance
-* Solutions
+- Solutions
-* Images
+- Images
-* Videos
+- Videos
-* Document links
+- Azure KB and docs links

 ## Sample diagnostic